 Of course, I hope we know that this is not the God of Jesus.
 By the demonstration of the Incarnation alone - while we were still screwed up - God became fully human in the person of Jesus.
 He waded right into the muck and mire, the pain and dysfunction and met us there to rescue us.

-We attended a really nice live nativity this past week in our community.
+In years past we would have attended a really nice live nativity in our community.
 It was really lovely and quite moving.
-The story of Jesus' birth never gets old!
-As we climbed into our vehicle to return home, my wife turned to me and said "I was struck by how neat and clean our retelling of the Nativity story is.
+Last year, as we climbed into our vehicle to return home, my wife turned to me and said "I was struck by how neat and clean our retelling of the Nativity story is.
 It is all so Christmas Card perfect.
 But, it does occur to me that this wasn't the case 2000 years ago."

 Imagine getting ready to give birth, and there is no place for this to happen and you are a long way from home.
 Imagine the stress and anxiety.
 Imagine the stress and worry of a young father, wanting to care and provide for his wife and soon to be born child.
 Imagine what it must have been like in desperation to have to give birth in the feed trough of animals.
 I can't imagine it as a Hallmark moment depicted in our greeting cards.
 How many Christmas retellings have you heard that include Herod ordering the extermination of all male children under the age of 2 years of age?
 A really messy part of the story, for sure!